Endorsed Projects

 JAN-25 – FEB-26

-The T-SCAN (Turbulence and Supercool Clouds in Antarctica) project aims at identifying supercooled cloud droplets in polar regions.
+The T-SCAN project aims at identifying supercooled cloud droplets in polar regions.
 These droplets exert substantial radiative impacts on the surface energy budget, and play an important role in Arctic amplification and solar absorption over the Southern Ocean, in addition to generating in-flight icing, which represents a significant hazard to all forms of aircraft.
-Essential for both aviation and climate studies.
+This findings from T-SCAN are essential for both aviation and climate studies.

 PCAPS SG focal points